krasimir/evala/README.md

 # Evala

 A web app that shows the time, the weather and brings your terminal in the browser.
+Ah ... and also changes its background color based on the temperature.

 ![Evala](./src/static-files/img/screenshot_1280x800.png)
 ![Evala](./src/static-files/img/screenshot_1280x800_2.png)